CodingMagpie/my-backend-developer-roadmap-Python/README.md

 ### How to make studing more fun:
 - just practice and be happy when you enter [Flow Mode](https://hubstaff.com/blog/how-to-get-into-the-flow-mode/)
 - use 90/10 rule.
-Try to keep new material in amount not more then 10% of overall material
+Try to keep new material in amount not more then 10% of overall material.

-### my own struggles:
+### my own struggles that waste lots of my mental energy and time:
 - Military office is my pain and source of stress.
 Government changed law about military.
 I have deferment by law, but:
-  - I dont know which documents I should gather for that.
+  - I dont know which documents I should gather for deferment right now.
+Only thing I can do right now is wait for a new procedure and _ask people who go to military office do they have new information_.
+  - Gather needed documents and go into military office again.
+And come there 5 times (2 month) to get 6 month deferment.
   - I already finished military medical commission, and can be called to army any moment (which count only if I get paper and sign on that).
-Fishined medical commission at April`23 and they didn`t call me yet.
+Fishined medical commission at April`23 and they didnt call me yet.
+  - maybe change place of living in a long-term.
-  -
+  - Further steps:
+    - [ ] Go to ЦНАП with passport and military ID to fix issue in registration.
+    - [ ] write to #35 03.07.23 and #50 13.07.23 about do they have any info for me.